auth0/open-source-template/GENERAL-CONTRIBUTING.md

 A big welcome and thank you for considering contributing to the Auth0 open source projects.
 It’s people like you that make it a reality for users in our community.

-By reading these guidelines and following them we can make the contribution process easy and effective for everyone involved.
-Thereby it helps to communicate that you agree to respect the time of the developers managing and developing these open source project.
-In return, we should reciprocate that respect in addressing your issue, assessing changes, and helping you finalize your pull requests.
+Reading and following these guidelines will help us make the contribution process easy and effective for everyone involved.
+It also communicates that you agree to respect the time of the developers managing and developing these open source projects.
+In return, we will reciprocate that respect by addressing your issue, assessing changes, and helping you finalize your pull requests.

 ### Quicklinks
 * [Code of Conduct](#code-of-conduct)